-While there are only a few instruments that allow people to sing and play songs at the same time, which is why most people decide to learn the ukulele, there are even fewer of those instruments that can be bought for under $100.
+While there are only a few instruments that allow people to sing and play songs at the same time, which is why most people decide to learn the ukulele, there are even fewer of those instruments that can be bought without spending an arm and a leg.

-But many beginner ukuleles can be purchased brand new for under $50, a ridiculous value considering many people spend that on a dinner that isn’t even that fancy.
+Ukuleles, on the other hand, be purchased brand new for under $50, a ridiculous value considering that many people can easily spend that amount at restaurants that aren't even that fancy.

-You should know that at this price point, ukuleles don't sound world-class, but beginners typically aren't missing out on anything and even seasoned musicians have a low-risk way to get a feel of playing and see if they even like it.
+You should know that at this price point, ukuleles don't sound world-class, but they're good enough for beginners and even seasoned musicians to have a low-risk way to get a feel of playing and see if they even like it.

 Article continues past the image.

-There are two basic tools you need to play thousands of ukulele songs: an up and down strum and chords from the key of C, which are C, F, G and A minor (commonly shown as Am).
+There are two basic tools you need to play thousands of ukulele songs: a strum and the main chords from the key of C, which are C, F, G and A minor (commonly shown as Am).

 The great thing about the people who make ukulele song arrangements is that it seems that as much as possible, they try to put songs into the key of C, which is the easiest key to play in on the instrument.

-In fact two of its main chords require players to use only one finger, and while the other two are a bit more difficult, they can be mastered fairly quickly by concentrating on switching to them as many times as possible.
+In fact, two of its main chords require players to use only one finger, and while the other two are a bit more difficult, they can be mastered fairly quickly with a little concentration and repetition.